-- 4. Perform this step for cleaning only: - a) Clean the platen with the alcohol-moistened swab.
-Clean from the center out. - b) Repeat the above step until all roller surface has been cleaned thoroughly.
-While adhesives and oils, for example, may be thinned by the initial cleaning, they may not have been completely removed. - c) If there has been heavy adhesive build-up or a label jam, repeat with a new swab to remove any residual contaminants. - 5.
+- 4. Perform this step for cleaning only: - a) Clean the platen with the alcohol-moistened swab starting from the center and working outwards. - b) Repeat the above step until the entire roller surface is cleaned thoroughly.
+While adhesives and oils may be thinned by the initial cleaning, they may not be completely removed. - c) If there is heavy adhesive build-up or a label jam, use a new swab to remove any residual contaminants. - 5.
 Discard the cleaning swabs after use.
 Do not reuse them. - 6.
-Make sure the bearings and drive gear are on the shaft of the platen roller.
+Ensure the bearings and drive gear are on the shaft of the platen roller.